Phymond/HME100K/README.md

 # HME100K: A Dataset For Handwritten Mathematical Expression

 We introduce the HME100K dataset, a large-scale and real scene dataset suitable for evaluating handwritten mathematical expression recognition task.
+SAN code can be found [here](https://github.com/tal-tech/SAN).

 ### Image Collection